 The compounding cost of these downstream effects is difficult to quantify precisely, but the signal is clear: companies with buyer-validated competitive intelligence win more deals than those with monitoring-only programs, regardless of how much the monitoring program costs.

-CI is an investment, and the ROI is measurable through three mechanisms.
+CI is an investment, and the ROI is measurable through win rate improvement, faster competitive response, and better product decisions.

 | Scenario | Cost of Getting It Wrong | Cost of Research | ROI Multiple |